 High flexibility

-We know confectionery and snacks in all imaginable shapes and varieties.
-It starts with sweet and salty to chocolaty and fruity.
-Primary packaging is essential to provide the best protection for these popular products and to increase shelf life.
-It protects the product from external influences and is a visible advertising space.
-Many different product variants and characteristics require a flexible and easy-to-operate packaging machine.
-Multi-head weighers are usually used to fill snacks and confectionery.
-They combine the target weight from several independent weighing cells and transfer it to the packaging machine with precise timing.
+We are familiar with confectionery and snacks in every conceivable form and variety.
+From sweet or salty to chocolatey and fruity.
+Primary packaging is very important for providing the best possible protection for the products and extending their shelf life.
+It protects the product from external factors while also serving as a visible advertising space for the product.
+The wide variety of product variants and characteristics requires a flexible and easy-to-use packaging machine.
+Multihead weighers are typically used for packaging snacks and confectionery.
+They combine the target weight from several independent load cells and transmit it to the packaging machine at precisely the right moment.

 Gentle and smooth product filling

-For smooth filling, it is important that soft products, such as fruit gums, do not stick to ensure a continuous product flow.
-In this case, we usually use smooth and slippery surfaces for parts that come into contact with the product.
-In the case of particularly brittle products, such as cookies or glazed confectionery, product breakage must be minimized.
-For this reason, we install gentle and soft flaps to reduce the drop height and soften the impact.
+of the dosing systems To ensure reliable filling, it is essential that particularly soft products, such as fruit gummies, do not stick.
+This maintains a continuous flow of product.
+In this case, parts that come into contact with the product typically have particularly smooth and slippery surfaces.
+When handling particularly fragile products, such as pastries or glazed confectionery, product breakage must be minimized at all costs.
+For example, to achieve this, gentle, soft flaps are installed to reduce the drop height and cushion the impact.

-We have always stood for horizontal rotary machines (HFFS).
-This machine principle requires little space in production, in particular, due to working with a rotary table.
-We can supply you with pouch packaging machines with integrated dosing systems from a footprint of 20 m².
+We have always specialized in horizontal rotary pouch machines (HFFS).
+This machine design requires little floor space in the production area, particularly because it operates on a circular path.
+We offer pouch packaging machines with integrated dosing systems starting at a footprint of 20 m².

 High-quality products deserve premium pouch quality